sensu/sensu-docs/content/sensu-go/5.17/api/overview.md

 --data-urlencode 'fieldSelector=check.publish == true && slack in check.handlers'
 {{< /highlight >}}

-To retrieve checks with a `linux` subscription that do not use the `slack` handler and are in either the `dev` or `production` namespace,
+To retrieve checks with a `linux` subscription that do not use the `slack` handler and are in either the `dev` namespace:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_ACCESS_TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \
---data-urlencode 'linux in check.subscriptions && slack notin check.handlers && [dev,production] in check.namespace'
+--data-urlencode 'linux in check.subscriptions && slack notin check.handlers && dev in check.namespace'
 {{< /highlight >}}

-### Combine selectors
+#### Combined selectors

 You can use field and label selectors at the same time.
-For example, to retrieve only checks that use the `slack` handler with a lable for region `us-west-1`:
+For example, to retrieve only checks that use the `slack` handler *and* that include a label for region `us-west-1`:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_ACCESS_TOKEN" http://127.0.0.1:8080/api/core/v2/checks -G \